algorand/sandbox/README.md

 <!-- markdownlint-disable-file MD034 -->

-Note for Ubuntu: You may need to alias `docker` to `sudo docker` or follow the steps in https://docs.docker.com/install/linux/linux-postinstall so that a non-root user can user the command `docker`.
+Note for Ubuntu: You may need to alias `docker` to `sudo docker` or follow the steps in https://docs.docker.com/install/linux/linux-postinstall so that a non-root user can use the command `docker`.

 Run the test command for examples of how to interact with the environment: